 These muffins were made during moments of emptiness and feeling of loneliness and although I am not a muffin type of person, these were delicious and irresistible and they did make me feel a bit better.......why sad? well, nothing bad happened, it's just that my husband is away for 2 to 3 weeks and I'm feeling a little down.
 So, I made him these muffins in case the flight meal comes out "horrible".
 Not that muffins will replace a real meal but I wish he'll find comfort (like I did) when he eats them.
 A little taste of home while he is away!

+We used to get almond muffins from a Farmer's Market and I always liked them.
+I was hoping one day I could discover their secret recipe and I think I did!
 The result has the perfect balance of everything: sweetness, softness and flavors.
 Although the almond part is only on the topping, these muffins taste almondy enough with the tiny bit of extract that I added.
 Next time I'll try to put ground almonds in the batter and if it works fine I'll add the appropriate changes to the recipe.
 Meanwhile, I hope you'll try these deliciously easy muffins.....you never know they may bring some comfort in those moments!

 Almond Crunch Muffins (for 11 muffins)